Chris-Johnston/Chris-Johnston.github.io/_posts/2022-08-01-spammin-skids.md

   --compressed
 ```

-great, I have the method, the endpoint, the contents, everything I need to duplicate this attack
+great, I have the method, the endpoint, the contents, everything I need to duplicate this attack (the token, password, and username are all long burned by now)

 ## wouldn't it be great if I could generate fake user data to send their way?